ITRS-Group/cordial/integrations/servicenow/README.md

 Command line flags, field mappings and other settings are applied in the following order:

 * CLI Client:

-  1. Command line flags for -short and -text
+  1. Command line flags for --short and --text

   2. Command line `key=value` pairs set incident fields, including earlier values above

-  3. The -severity flag feeds the `GeneosSeverityMap` in the client configuration which will overwrite and/or delete fields.
+  3. The --severity flag feeds the `GeneosSeverityMap` in the client configuration which will overwrite and/or delete fields.
 A delete is done if passed an literal empty string, with quotes (`""`).

   4. Subsequent fields without values take defaults from the client `IncidentDefaults` configuration.
 As above, a literal empty string value (`""`) means delete any previously defined value.

 * Router receives the fields from the client as above, and then:

   1. After the incident lookup the value in the `state` field is used as a key in the `IncidentStates` configuration, where 0 (zero) means that no active incident was found.

   2. Fields without values take any defined default from the matching router configuration `IncidentStateDefaults` lists in the order they are listed in `IncidentStates`, but a literal empty string (`""`) means delete any previous value.

 Other built-in processing, which is necessary for the Service Now incident table API to work, include:

   1. `caller_id` is looked up in the `sys_user` table after all the above default processing

   2. A field passwd internally with the name `text` for the purposes of settings is turned into `description` for creation or `work_notes` for updates, the two real fields are overwritten. `text` should not be used for user defined values.

   3. The `cmdb_ci` field is set to the `sys_id` value found for incident creation (updates use the incident `sys_id`).

   4. If a field `update_only` is set to `true` (the literal word `true` as a string) then no new incident will be created.
 This has the same effect as using `-updateonly` on the client command line.
 This field can also be set in the client configuration file, e.g. for certain severity mappings, but on the router side can only be applied when `IncidentStates` = `0` (i.e. for new incidents) but can still be overridden by a client supplied `update_only` set to any non `true` value.

 ### Wrapper script configuration